Vandan-Bhangale/Myntra_clone/README.md

 # Myntra_clone
 This is the Myntra clone made in HTML and CSS.
-This is my first front-end project.
+This is my first front-end project. <br>
 Open https://vandan-bhangale.github.io/Myntra_clone/ with your browser to see result.